harrydehix/weewx-mysql-transmitter/README.md

 ### Step 2: Giving Permissions

-Normally the  transmitter logs in to the mysql client with the user "transmitter" and the password "transmitter" to read the weather data from the database "weewx".
+Normally the  transmitter logs in to mysql with the user "transmitter" and the password "transmitter" to read the weather data from the database "weewx".
 To make this possible, we have to create the user and give him the necessary rights.

 ```bash
 sudo mysql -u root -p